 - short break then Active Writing on this subject for the last 15-20 minutes

 In using the ‘start-and-end-with-a-win’ method, you're accomplishing the following:

 You feel positive about your study experience.
 You hopefully now view the new material as at least ‘interesting’ so you will be less likely to sabotage your efforts tomorrow when it comes time to open your notes again.

 Starting with something simple, you open with positivity, reinforce the can-do, lack-of-fear in your brain, and make the session easier to get into.

-And by starting the next session with a win, you’re telling your brain “see, this is easy, let’s do this”.
+By starting the next session with a win, you're telling your brain “see, this is easy, let's do this”.